timg4/NLP-Group-23/README.md

 ## Issues Identified

-1. **Processing performance**: Current throughput is ~10 docs/minute.
-Full corpus (10k docs) would take ~17 hours.
+1. **Processing performance & limmitation**: Current throughput is ~10 docs/minute.
+Full corpus would take ~17 hours as some of the files are very large.
+For the sake of experimentation in this course, we limited the docs to 1000.

-2. **Multi-word tokens**: Contractions like "vom" (von+dem), "zur" (zu+der) are split but retain the same token ID range (e.g., `16-17`), which is standard CoNLL-U behavior.

-3. **Domain-specific tokenization**: Financial abbreviations and legal references (e.g., "§ 12 PVO", "Art.
-27") are preserved but may cause some segmentation artifacts.

-4. **Character encoding**: HTML entities like `&quot;` appear in output instead of standard quotes.
+2. **HTML artefacts**: HTML entities like `&quot;` appear in output instead of standard quotes.

-5. **SpaceAfter metadata**: Multiple consecutive newlines (e.g., `SpacesAfter=\s\n\s\n\s\n`) reflect original document formatting.
+3. **PDF-formatting**: Multiple consecutive newlines (e.g., `SpacesAfter=\s\n\s\n\s\n`) due to formatting from the original PDF-files.

-6. **Dependency parsing**: Not included in current version (columns 7-9 are placeholders).
+4. **Dependency parsing**: Not included in current version (columns 7-9 are placeholders).

-Issues 4-5 are cosmetic and could be addressed with simple text normalization if needed for downstream tasks.
-Issue 6 would require adding the `depparse` processor, approximately doubling processing time.
+Issues 1-3 are cosmetic and could be adressed in future steps if necessary.
+Issue 4 would require adding the `depparse` processor, approximately doubling processing time which is already quite high here.
+All in all the file looks clean and ready to work with for future steps.

 ## Dependencies